CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling: Method

 \subsubsection{Fine Fusion}

 The purpose of fine fusion is for more careful deciding which subtle features to use.
-Intuitively, similar to mixture-of-experts \cite{moe}, this design treats each encoder layer as an expert and aligns with the design philosophy of semantic identifiers.
-The outputs of each layer in the encoder interact independently with the inputs of the decoder through cross-attention, while utilizing the weights $\alpha_i$ regulate both the single contribution of each encoder layer and the relative importance between different layers.
+Intuitively, similar to mixture-of-experts \cite{moe}, this design treats each encoder layer as an expert.
+The outputs of each layer in the encoder interact independently with the inputs of the decoder through cross-attention, while utilizing the weights $\alpha_i$ regulate each encoder layer's contribution and their relative importance.
 The decision-making process $L(\cdot, \cdot)$ can be written as

 and inspired by \cite{meshedtransformer}, we introduce the memory-augmented mechanism for weight computation, as follows

 where $[\cdot, \cdot]$ indicates concatenation, $\sigma(\cdot)$ is the sigmoid activation, $W_i$ is the learnable weight matrices and $b$ is bias.